pubpub/platform/self-host/README.md

 Other common options are [SendGrid](https://sendgrid.com/) and [Postmark](https://postmarkapp.com/).

 You can also use an existing GMail or Office365 account to relay emails through PubPub.
+Other providers may likely work as well, but are not tested.

 ### Setup